 Best bars in Berlin

 Whatever state you’re in (the more of a state, the better), you’ll fit in just fine at this boisterous den of glitter and furry walls.
-It draws customers of all sexual preferences, who mix and mingle and indulge in excessive drinking.
+Roses draws customers of all sexual preferences, who mix and mingle and indulge in excessive drinking.
 No place for the uptight, always full, and very Kreuzberg-ish.

 Café by day and bar by night, the nautically themed Ankerklause has firmly resisted the temptation to gentrify itself, despite its enviable location, with balcony seating hanging over the canal.
-The coffee is average, and you might want to avoid drinking too much of the house wine, Chateau Migraine, but the breakfasts and cakes are hearty and delicious.
-Give market days a skip (Tuesdays and Fridays), when it’s inevitably rammed.
+The coffee is average, and you might want to avoid drinking too much of the house wine, Château Migraine, but the breakfasts and cakes are hearty and moreish.
+Give market days (Tuesdays and Fridays) a miss – it’s always rammed.

 Berlin’s usually the first to jump on any bandwagon.
 But this trend-obsessed city is only just waking up to the brunch revolution that swept other metropolises half a decade ago.
 From high-quality cold cuts to gourmet vegan doughnuts, finding a genuinely exciting brunch here has never been easier.